BIMSBbioinfo/froehlich_uyar_et_al_2020/README.md

 See the Biorxiv Preprint here:

-# CRISPR-DART pipeline results
+# crispr-DART pipeline results

-The targeted sequencing data of CRISPR-Cas9 treated and control samples were processed using the [crispr-DART pipeline](https://github.com/BIMSBbioinfo/crispr_dart).
+The targeted sequencing data of CRISPR/Cas9 treated and control samples were processed using the [crispr-DART pipeline](https://github.com/BIMSBbioinfo/crispr_dart).

 ## Pipeline output